 Writer, editor.
 Lover of the written word, publication design, cats, trees.
 Small-business owner.
 Worked at UH Manoa from 1990 to 2022, first as a technical editor at a research center and then as a managing editor for a UH Press journal.
-Amazed, befuddled, enchanted by life.
+Amazed, befuddled, enchanted by life (and cats).

 Passionate advocate for those experiencing homelessness.
 Changemaker.
 Innovator.
 Works hard, plays harder.
 Spiritualist.
 Idealist.
 Shameless dreamer of impossible dreams.
 Mother.
 Pool player.
 Severe allergy to politics and bullshit.
 Social introvert.
 Standalone.
 Unrelenting warrior in the fight to end housing inequality.
 Problem solver.
 Protector.
 Leader.
 Graduate of the School of Hard Knocks, Ph.D.
 Values-driven survivor with a strong sense of honor, respect, and excellence who still believes that unicorns really do fart rainbows.